BISDigital/infrastructure/README.md

-# BISDigital Infrastructure
+# UK Trade Infrastructure

-Thank you for visiting the BIS Digital Infrastructure repository.
-We are in very early phases of establishing our technical strategy, but have decided to commit to an early release procedure.
+Thank you for visiting the UK Trade Digital Infrastructure repository.
+We have the intention of being 100% containerised -- and that is across all services.

 We have carefully selected the technology based on current trends in infrastructure, and those are: